Best GPS Tracker for Kids (Expert-Tested Guide)

 • Subscription needed for live tracking access

-SpaceHawk fits households where independence increases but visibility still needed.
-For discreet, low-friction tracking that blends into daily routines, SpaceHawk earned the second position.
+SpaceHawk fits households where independence is growing but visibility is still needed.
+For discreet, low-friction tracking that blends into daily routines, it earns the second spot on this list.

 #3 Jiobit Gen 3 – Best Small Wearable GPS Tracker for Young Kids